Our 10 Favorite Holiday Markets in NYC

 One consolation for the sun going down at 5 p.m.?
 You have extra time to explore this annual market at its most magical.
-In addition to the always-picturesque ice rink and holiday shops, new this year is The Lodge, a pop-up food hall, bar and beer garden featuring top-notch vendors like Mah-Ze-Dahr Bakery and Mayhem Smokehouse.
+In addition to the always-picturesque ice rink and holiday shops, be sure to stop by The Lodge, a pop-up food hall, bar and beer garden featuring top-notch vendors like Ovenly and Mayhem Smokehouse.

 40th to 42nd sts. (between Fifth and Sixth aves.); wintervillage.org.
-Open now through January 2.
-The Lodge will be open until March 3.
+Holiday shops open now through January 5.
+The rink and the Lodge will be open until March 1.

 This downtown staple’s winding rows of stalls never fail to make us feel like we’re in some cozy Nordic town in a Hans Christian Andersen tale.
 Once you’ve picked up a handmade leather wallet for your dad and an NYC subway puzzle for your niece, treat yourself to a Belgian waffle with the works from Wafels & Dinges.